pejer/recipes/README.md

-# recipies
+# Recipes
-Recepies.
+Recepes.
 You know, for food and stuff.